drvinceknight/unpeudemath/_drafts/sophisticated-ipd-strategies-beat-simple-ones.md

 algorithms.

-Reinforcement learning refers to a collection of algorithms that train a model by exploring a space of actions and evaluating consequences of those actions: so good actions are typically chosen more often than bad actions.
+Reinforcement learning refers to a collection of algorithms that train a model by exploring a space of actions and evaluating consequences of those actions: good actions are typically chosen more often than bad actions as the algorithm is allowed to "walk through" the state space.
 The reinforcement learning algorithms we have use are genetic algorithms and particle swarm optimisation algorithms.